 Persistent Smell Checklist and When to See a Mechanic

-Start with a quick checklist you can run through in 10–15 minutes to pinpoint why the musty smell won’t quit: check the cabin filter for dirt, inspect the AC drain tube for blockages, run the blower on high with fresh‑air mode to force airflow, and perform a moisture detection by feeling around the passenger footwell and under the dash for dampness.
-If you find standing water or damp insulation, that’s a sign the evaporator or drain is retaining moisture.
+Run through this checklist in 10 to 15 minutes to pinpoint why the musty smell won’t go away.
+Check the cabin filter for dirt, inspect the AC drain tube for blockages, and run the blower on high in fresh-air mode to force airflow.
+Feel around the passenger footwell and under the dash for dampness.
+Standing water or damp insulation means the evaporator or drain is still retaining moisture.

 Frequently Asked Questions